Chandraprakashvishwakarma/BE-project/README.md

 # BE-project

-predictive maintenance
+Predictive maintenance
-machine learning code and data to which linear regression is applied .
+Machine learning code and data to which linear regression is applied .